Five Nights at Freddy's 4: Development and release

 Following the release of Five Nights at Freddy's 3, which was originally intended to be the final game in a trilogy, developer Scott Cawthon felt dissatisfied with its reception.
 He specifically noticed that players felt underwhelmed by the animatronic character Springtrap's jumpscare, and Five Nights at Freddy's 4s development was driven by his desire to create a more frightening and refined game with heightened jumpscares.
 Before beginning work on the game, he planned that it would have a unique setting.
 The process of creating the 3D models for the in-game animatronics took much longer than with previous entries in the series, due to the intricate details of their designs.

 Five Nights at Freddy's 4 was announced on April 27, 2015, through a teaser image that was uploaded onto Scott Cawthon's website.
 It was advertised as "The Final Chapter", and had a release date slated for Halloween of that year.
 A trailer for the game was released in July, and the release date was pushed forward to August 8, which marked one year since the release date of the first game.
 On July 23, Cawthon announced that the game was already finished and released it early on Steam, later citing that he saw no reason to delay its distribution to the series' fanbase.
 Versions for Android and iOS were later released on July 25 and August 4, respectively.

 An update for the game was released on Halloween of that year, adding additional content for those who had completed the game such as a cheat menu.
 On November 29, 2019, the game released for Nintendo Switch, PlayStation 4, and Xbox One alongside the first, second, and third games in the series.
-Despite Five Nights at Freddy's 4 being advertised as the final entry in the series, the fifth game in the series, Five Nights at Freddy's: Sister Location, was announced in April 2016 and released on October 7.
+Despite Five Nights at Freddy's 4 being advertised as the final entry in the series, a fifth game, Five Nights at Freddy's: Sister Location, was released on October 7, 2016.